cara380nm/lomos_public/Readme.markdown

 #### Freecrags

 Freecrags is the area north of Arzitia.
 It consists of several tiny monarchies, city-states, and stateless territories.
 Many areas are contested.

+Deeper into the mountains most people speak giant.
+To the east dwarvern is heavily used.
+Around much of the Freecrags area a degenerate form of Infernal called "Court" is spoken by nobility.

 ##### Lastport